Jbleezy/BO2-Reimagined/README.md

 * Changed body chop player damage to 25 (normally deals 75 damage to torso or 37 damage to feet)
 * Fixed an issue where each chop would only damage entities that were touching the damage trigger during the previous chop

-### Acid Gat Kit
+### Acidgat Kit
 * Player does knuckle crack anim during conversion
 * Requires player's current weapon to be the Blundergat to convert
 * Requires player to be looking at the buildable table to convert
-* Changed craft hint string from "Blundergat Upgrade" to "Acid Gat Kit"
+* Changed craft hint string from "Blundergat Upgrade" to "Acidgat Kit"
+* Changed pick up hint string from "take your converted weapon" to "take Acidgat"
 * Fixed buildable table not showing locked hint string

 ### Maxis Drone